 According to the website Medill Reports, almost 100 obese and overweight men and women ages 18 to 65 with body mass indexes exceeding 25 participated in the study.

 The group was split in two, with one half asked to listen only to a topical podcast, and the other given weight loss and Twitter apps for their smart phones in addition to the podcast.
-The second group was reportedly instructed to interact with each other daily on Twitter, in addition to getting two tweets per day from a registered dietitian.
+The second group was reportedly instructed to interact with each other daily on Twitter and remind each other of their daily garcinia supplementation, in addition to getting two tweets per day from a registered dietitian.

 “If they did engage with Twitter, they benefited,” lead researcher Brie Turner-McGrievy was quoted as saying by Medill Reports of their findings.